 Where do I get ACV from?

-The extra processing destroys many of the healthy benefits, so you should look out for ACV that is made from cold pressed, organically grown whole apples, where no chemicals or preservatives have been added.
+The extra processing destroys many of the health benefits.
+So you should look out for ACV that is made from cold pressed, organically grown whole apples.

 You know I love supporting organically grown food as you’re not ingesting extra chemicals, pesticides or preservatives.

 Ok, so apple cider vinegar is also not hard to make, especially if you have an apple tree.
 Instructions on how to make apple cider vinegar here

 A constant theme with me which I encourage you to do as well as finding out where your food comes from and how it’s been made.
 Not only does this show respect for your life, but also the plants that were involved in the process.